High Elms Manor

 High Elms Manor is a grade II listed Georgian country house located near Garston in Hertfordshire, England.
-It was built in around 1812, and was originally known as "High Elms", but from the 1890s to 2010 it was called Garston Manor.
+It was built around 1812, and was originally known as "High Elms", but from the 1890s to 2010 it was called Garston Manor.

-In the post World War II years the house was a rehabilitation centre, but it later fell derelict.
+In the post-World War II years the house was a rehabilitation centre, but it later fell derelict.
 In the 1990s an American named Sheila O'Neill bought and restored it and it was used by her as a Montessori School until her death, and then subsequently by her daughters, who have now put it on the market.

 Augustus and Mary Ann Cavendish Bradshaw

 Augustus Cavendish Bradshaw was the originator of High Elms.
 He appears to have purchased the estate in the early 1800s and either built High Elms or made very substantial alterations to a small existing building.
 He and his wife Mary Ann were a very notable couple at this time.

 Augustus was born in 1768.
 His father was Sir Henry Cavendish of Doveridge Hall in Derbyshire and his mother was Sarah Bradshaw, who later became Baroness Waterpark.
 He was educated at Cambridge University.

-In 1796, he married Mary Ann (sometimes written Marianne) Jeffreys who was the daughter of James St John Jeffreys of Blarney Castle in Ireland.
+In 1796, Augustus married Mary Ann (sometimes written Marianne) Jeffreys who was the daughter of James St John Jeffreys of Blarney Castle in Ireland.
 Mary Ann had previously been married to George Frederick Nugent, the Earl of Westmeath and she became the Countess of Westmeath.
 In 1796 in a sensational court case she divorced Nugent and soon after married Augustus.

 Mary Ann had considerable literary talent and published two novels.
 The first, Maria Countess of D’Alva (1808), is set at the time of the Spanish Armada in the 16th century.
 The second, Ferdinand and Ordella: A Russian Story (1810), is set in the time of Peter the Great.
 Both novels were written during the period that the couple lived at High Elms.
 In 1806, Sir Thomas Lawrence painted the portraits of both Mary Ann and Augustus.

 Augustus became a member of Parliament in 1805 and continued in this position until 1817.
 When he completed his parliamentary career he put High Elms on the market.
 The advertisement in The Times in 1817 read as follows and is shown on the right.